- Features & Exhibits

 The exhibit Turtles: Secrets of the Shell, supports the Museum & Aquarium's mission to explore life of the Mississippi River and the rivers of America and their global connections, and to research, interpret,educate, and promote the conservation of their historical and natural environment.
 With the opening of Turtles, we hope to draw attention to the tremendous conservation challenges faced by these animals.

-The Museum & Aquarium offers a program for toddlers on the 3rd Tuesday of each month.
+The Museum & Aquarium offers a program for toddlers on a Tuesday of each month.
 The Toddler Tuesday program is for children ages 2 to 4 years old.

 Each month features a new theme and fun activities, including a story and craft project too!
-The theme for March is "X is for eXtra special animals"!
+The theme for April 22nd is "A is for Alligator!"

 Cost is just $5.00 per child and FREE for the one accompanying adult or guardian (cost is for program only, regular admission not included).
 Advance sign-up is required.
 Please call 563-557-9545 ext.
 212 or email firstname.lastname@example.org